 - project name and location;

-- title of the document
+- title of the document, including the term "environmental impact statement";

-- subtitle of the document;
+- subtitle of the document:

 - name of the proponent; and

 - the date.

 The EIS should be written in clear, precise language.
 A glossary defining technical words, acronyms and abbreviations will be included.
 The proponent will provide charts, diagrams, tables, maps and photographs, where appropriate, to clarify the text.
 Perspective drawings that clearly convey the various components of the project will also be provided.
 Wherever possible, maps will be presented in common scales and datum to allow for comparison and overlay of mapped features.